-The student m 18 Credit Hours REPH 111 ust complete all of the following: Ethics: Beyond Good and Bad REPH 201 Introduction to Philosophy REPH 312 Philosophy of Religion Choose three of the following: REPH 205 World Philosophies REPH 310 Aesthetics REPH 345 Critical Thinking REPH 415 Diversity: Ethics and Society Religion & P hilosophy Course Descriptions REPH 102 World Religions - 3 Credit Hours Even Year Fa World Religions includes a historical survey of major non-Christian religions with a view to discover the conceptua ethical, ritual and symbolic expressions of each faith.
-The course will cover Hinduism, Buddhism, Taoism, Judaisr and Islam, among others.
-REPH 111 Ethics: Beyond Good and Bad - 3 Credit HoursFall & Sprin This class will explore problems that make up the fabric of human life, and it will help you to ask better, smarter an more interesting questions about your own life.
+The student m ust complete all of the following: REPH 111 Ethics: Beyond Good and Bad REPH 201 Introduction to Philosophy REPH 312 Philosophy of Religion Choose three of the following: REPH 205 World Philosophies REPH 310 Aesthetics REPH 345 Critical Thinking REPH 415 Diversity: Ethics and Society Religion & P hilosophy Course Descriptions REPH 102 World Religions - 3 Credit Hours Even Year Fal World Religions includes a historical survey of major non-Christian religions with a view to discover the conceptua ethical, ritual and symbolic expressions of each faith.
+The course will cover Hinduism, Buddhism, Taoism, Judaisn and Islam, among others.
+REPH 111 Ethics: Beyond Good and Bad - 3 Credit HoursFall & Sprin This class will explore problems that make up the fabric of human life, and it will help you to ask better, smarter and more interesting questions about your own life.
 This course will encourage you to rethink your moral beliefs and decide whether they need to be refined or improved.
 You will explore methods of moral decision-making, basi ideas in applied ethics, what it means to lead a good life and whether it is important to align your daily habits and goals with any certain moral code.
-The course will involve a service-learning project that will be incorporated into your Capstone Project, so that you can gain a deeper understanding of the way in which moral decision-makin impacts your community and the world at large.
+The course will involve a service-learning project that will be incorporated into your Capstone Project, so that you can gain a deeper understanding of the way in which moral decision-making impacts your community and the world at large.
 REPH 156 Old Testament Survey - 3 Credit HoursFa This course is a survey of the basic historical and theological events and themes of the Old Testament.
-REPH 157 New Testament Survey - 3 Credit Hours Fall or Sprin This course is a survey of the basic historical and theological events and themes of the New Testament.
+REPH 157 New Testament Survey - 3 Credit Hours Fall or Spring This course is a survey of the basic historical and theological events and themes of the New Testament.
 Broad themes wi be identified as the writings are explored for the Christian content, the historical and hermeneutical background and the meaning for contemporary life.
 REPH 200 United Methodist Heritage - 3 Credit HoursOn Demand This course is a survey of the history, polity and doctrine of the United Methodist Church.
 It is designed especially for students majoring in Family and Youth Ministry who are seeking certification with the United Methodist Church Required for certification by the United Methodist Church.
 REPH 201 Introduction to Philosophy - 3 Credit Hours REPH 205 World Philosophies - 3 Credit HoursOdd Year Fa This course provides a historical and conceptual overview to major world philosophical systems, analyzing those systems, both historically and conceptually.
 Special emphasis will be placed upon the major value systems of India and the Far East, with a view to discover philosophical approaches to questions of metaphysics, rationality and human freedom, the self, ethics and God.
 Special emphasis will be placed upon the reading of primary texts.
 REPH 215 Bible Survey - 3 Credit Hours Fall & Sprin This course is intended to provide an overview of the literature, history and theology of the Bible.
 In addition, thi course is designed to allow you to begin to articulate your own understandings in relation to the material by givin the student an opportunity to exegete specific biblical texts.
-REPH 225 Spiritual Formation - 3 Credit HoursEven Year Sprin This course will explore spiritual disciplines and will examine ways to nurture growth in faith in persons of all ages.
-The class will be both theoretical and experiential in nature.
-REPH 230 Introduction to Preaching - 3 Credit Hours research, organization and presentation.
+REPH 225 Spiritual Formation - 3 Credit Hours REPH 230 Introduction to Preaching - 3 Credit Hours On Demand Introduction to Preaching is designed to develop skill in writing and delivery of sermons.
+The course emphasizes research, organization and presentation.
 Students will present in class and in worship settings.